franklingu/franklingu.github.io/_posts/2015-01-04-about-year-3-sem-1.markdown

 *Grade: S(B+)*

 OK.
 I guess this is enough for the summary of last of semester and the third to the last semester is waiting for me right in front of today--tomorrow CORS bidding 1A.

-P.S.: Next sem, 1. learn how to swim 2. find a part-time(in a start-up most likely) 3. read more about finance 4. sleep early and get up early 5. work out at least 3 times a week